What is a cyber attack?

 - Malware is malicious software that attacks information systems.
 Ransomware, spyware and Trojans are examples of malware.
-Depending on the type of malicious code, malware could be used by hackers to steal or secretly copy sensitive data, block access to files, disrupt system operations or make systems inoperable.
+Depending on the type of malicious code, hackers can use malware to steal or secretly copy sensitive data, block access to files, disrupt system operations or make systems inoperable.

 - Phishing occurs when hackers socially engineer email messages to entice recipients to open them.
-The messages trick recipients into downloading the malware within the email by either opening an attached file or embedded link.
-The "2022 State of the Phish" report from cybersecurity and compliance company Proofpoint found that 83% of survey respondents said their organization experienced at least one successful phishing attack in 2021, up 46% over 2020.
-Moreover, the survey also revealed that 78% of organizations saw an email-based ransomware attack in 2021.
+The messages trick recipients into installing malware within the email by either opening an attached file or an embedded link.
+The "2023 State of the Phish" report from cybersecurity and compliance company Proofpoint found that 84% of survey respondents said their organization experienced at least one successful phishing attack in 2022, up 86% over 2020.
+Moreover, the survey also revealed that roughly 76% experienced an attempted ransomware attack in 2022.

-- SMiShing (also called SMS phishing or smishing) is an evolution of the phishing attack methodology via text (technically known as Short Message Service, or SMS).
+- SMiShing -- also called SMS phishing or smishing -- is an evolution of the phishing attack methodology via text -- technically known as Short Message Service, or SMS.
 Hackers send socially engineered texts that download malware when recipients click on them.
-According to the Proofpoint report, 74% of organizations experienced smishing attacks in 2021, up from 61% in 2020.
+According to the mentioned report by Proofpoint, 76% of organizations experienced smishing attacks in 2022, up from 75% in 2021.

-- Man-in-the-middle, or MitM, occur when attackers secretly insert themselves between two parties, such as individual computer users and their financial institutions.
-Depending on the actual attack details, this type of attack may be more specifically classified as a man-in-the-browser attack, monster-in-the-middle attackor machine-in-the-middle attack.
+- Man-in-the-middle attacks, or MitM, occur when attackers secretly insert themselves between two parties, such as individual computer users and their financial institutions.
+Depending on the actual attack details, this type of attack can be more specifically classified as a man-in-the-browser attack, monster-in-the-middle attack or a machine-in-the-middle attack.
 MitM is also sometimes called an eavesdropping attack.

-- SQL injection occurs when hackers insert malicious code into servers using the Structured Query Language programming language to get the server to reveal sensitive data.
+- SQL injection attacks occur when hackers insert malicious code into servers using Structured Query Language code to get the server to reveal sensitive data.

-- Zero-day exploit happens when hackers first exploit a newly identified vulnerability in IT infrastructure.
+- Zero-day exploits happen when hackers first exploit a newly identified vulnerability in IT infrastructure.
 For example, a series of critical vulnerabilities in a widely used piece of open source software, the Apache Log4j Project, was reported in December 2021, with the news sending security teams at organizations worldwide scrambling to address them.

-- Domain name system (DNS) tunneling is a sophisticated attack in which attackers establish and then use persistently available access -- or a tunnel -- into their targets' systems.
+- Domain name system tunneling is a sophisticated attack in which hackers establish and then use persistently available access -- or a tunnel -- into their targets' systems.

-- Drive-by, or drive-by download, occurs when an individual visits a website that, in turn, infects the unsuspecting individual's computer with malware.
+- Drive-by download occurs when an individual visits a website that, in turn, infects the unsuspecting individual's computer with malware.

 - Credential-based attacks happen when hackers steal the credentials that IT workers use to access and manage systems and then use that information to illegally access computers to steal sensitive data or otherwise disrupt an organization and its operations.

-- Brute-force attack in which hackers employ trial-and-error methods to crack login credentials such as usernames, passwords and encryption keys, hoping that the multiple attempts pay off with a right guess.
+- Brute-force attacks occur when hackers employ trial-and-error methods to crack login credentials such as usernames, passwords and encryption keys, hoping that the multiple attempts pay off with a right guess.

 How can you prevent a cyber attack?

-Reducing risk also involves three broad categories of defensive action:
+Reducing risk also involves the following three broad categories of defensive action:

 Best practices include the following:

-- implementing perimeter defenses, such as firewalls, to help block attack attempts and to block access to known malicious domains;
+- Implementing perimeter defenses, such as firewalls, to help block attack attempts and access to known malicious domains.

-- adopting a zero trust framework, which requires every attempt to access an organization's network or systems -- whether it comes from an internal user or from another system -- to verify it can be trusted.
+- Adopting a zero-trust framework, which means organizations must verify every attempt to access its network or systems -- whether it comes from an internal user or another system.

-- having a patch management program to address known software vulnerabilities that could be exploited by hackers;
+- Using patch management to address known software vulnerabilities that hackers could exploit.

-- instituting a threat hunting program, where security teams using automation, intelligent tools and advanced analyses actively look for suspicious activity and the presence of hackers before they strike.
+- Instituting a threat hunting program, where security teams use automation, intelligent tools and advanced analyses to actively look for suspicious activity and the presence of hackers before they strike.

-- creating incident response plans to guide reaction to a breach; and
+- Creating incident response plans to guide reaction to a breach.

-- training and educating individual users about attack scenarios and how they as individuals have a role to play in protecting the organization.
+- Training and educating individual users about attack scenarios and how they, as individuals, play a role in protecting the organization.

 What are the most well-known cyber attacks?

-Cyber attacks have continued to increase in sophistication and have had significant impacts beyond just the companies involved.
+Cyber attacks continue to increase in sophistication and have had significant impacts beyond just the companies involved.

-For example, JBS S.A., an international meat-processing company, suffered a successful ransomware attack on May 30, 2021.
-The attack shut down facilities in the United States as well as Australia and Canada, forcing the company to pay an $11 million ransom.
+For example, JBS S.A., a Brazil-based meat processing company, suffered a successful ransomware attack on May 30, 2021.
+The attack shut down facilities in the U.S. as well as Australia and Canada, forcing the company to pay an $11 million ransom.

-That came just weeks after another impactful cyberattack.
-Hackers hit Colonial Pipeline in May 2021 with a ransomware attack.
-The attack shut down the largest fuel pipeline in the United States, leading to fuel shortages along the East Coast.
+This came just weeks after hackers hit Colonial Pipeline in May 2021 with a ransomware attack.
+The attack shut down the largest fuel pipeline in the U.S., leading to fuel shortages along the East Coast.